xFrednet/xFutils/README.md

+# DISCONTINUED
+This Project is discontinued.
+The architecture and structure is less than optimal and I sadly lack the time and interest to fix this.
+If somebody would like to create something similar it would be highly recommended starting from scratch because this is mostly hacked together.

+This Repository will be archived as a testament of my former programming skills.
+Please don't take this as an example of my code!

 # xFutils
 The goal of this Project is to create a system tray for windows.
 The system tray will support plugins and links that can be started through the menu.